marspengexdell/knowledge-base-app/README.md

 docker compose build --no-cache backend
 ```

-The application depends on `protobuf` 6.x.
+The application depends on `protobuf` 3.20.3.
 If your images were built
-with an older major version, rebuild all services without the Docker
+with a different version, rebuild all services without the Docker cache
-cache to avoid import errors.
+to avoid import errors.

 The services will be available on the following ports: